isabella232/azureml-previews/previews/global-search/global-search.md

 ### Search

-Type search text into the global search bar and hit enter to trigger a search.
-The search result page will land on the most relevant result asset page.
+Type search text into the global search bar and hit enter to trigger a 'contains' search.
-The search will match the search text in all the metadata fields for the given asset.
+The search will scan across all metadata fields for the given asset.
 Results are sorted by relevance as determined by the index service relevancy weightings for the asset columns.

 ![search bar](./media/searchbar.jpg)